syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stock-chart/EJ2_ASP.NETCORE/range-selector.md

 ---

-# Range selector in ej2-asp-core-mvc Stock Chart
+# Ej2-asp-core-mvc Stock Chart Range Selector

 The period selector allows to select a range with specified periods.
 By default the period selector is enabled in stock chart.